 If you missed one Loestrin 24 blue pill:

 Take the missed pill as soon as you can and then take the next pill at your usual time.
 This may mean you take two pills in one day.

 If you missed two Loestrin 24 blue pills in a row in the first or second week of the pack:

 Your menstrual cycle will likely be thrown off.
 Take 2 pills on the day you remember and 2 pills the following day.
 Then continue taking one pill a day until the pack is empty.
-Use backup birth control for one month to ensure you do not become pregnant.
+Use backup birth control for at least 7 days of taking birth control pills consistently to ensure you do not become pregnant.

 If you missed two Loestrin 24 blue or white pills in a row in the third or fourth week of the pack: